 F(G) must be true to cover all the transistor pairs A, B1, and B2.
 After Boolean expansion and simplification of F(G), there are eleven product terms with only two edges, which is the minimum set of edges needed.
 To make F(G) true, one of these product terms is selected and set to be true, for example, $E{00}E{11}$.
 Now we know that the vertical channel cell AOI21 needs two chains to be realized, and the transistor pair on the first chain E{00} is A, and the transistor pairs on the second chain E{11} are B1 and B2.
-The final chaining result of AOI21 is shown in Figure 11.
+The ordering of transistors with minimum wire length is then decided by the procedure described in [25], which includes solving a min-cut placement problem and possible chain flipping.
+The final chaining result of AOI21 is shown in Figure 14.

-The PMOS (upper) part of E{11} is a 2-Parallel structure, so a bottom contact is placed as shown in Figure 4 (c), while no bottom contact is placed in the NMOS (lower part) because it is a 2-Stack 1-1-Parallel structure similar to the stacked transistors A and B shown in Figure 8 (c).
+The PMOS (upper) part of E{11} is a 2-Parallel structure, so a bottom contact is placed as shown in Figure 5(c), while no bottom contact is placed in the NMOS (lower) part because it is a 2-Stack 1-1-Parallel structure similar to the stacked transistors A and B shown in Figure 8(c).
 Note that for asymmetric architecture, chain E{11} will have to be split because the 2-Stack 1-1-Parallel structure of the NMOS is not valid.

-Fig. 11.
+Fig. 14.
 AOI21 chaining result.
 Two chains E{11} and E{00} are needed.